mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 Clips will be assigned to users randomly by dividing users into two groups: control and experiment groups.
 In control group, everything stays the same and no clip will be shown in the course overview page.
 In experiment group, users will see clips when they visit the course overview page.

-**Unit of Diversion**: User-id is a good for a unit of diversion because users will be assigned with user-id once they decide to enroll the course after they watch the clips.

-**Invariant Metric**: I can use an invariant metric same as the unit of diversion.
-The number of user-ids will be a good invariant metric because the value won't be affected by the test because users see the clips as part of course structure.
+- **Invariant Metric**: The number of unique cookies, click (or watch clips) and click-through probability would be good invariant metric(s) because the value won't be affected by the test because users see the clips at the time they view the course structure.

-**Evaluation Metric**: Global Conversionn or Net Conversion would be good evaluation metrics because this value tells us the ratio of the number of users who enrolled for the course to the number of users who registered at udacity but did not enroll any course.
-We want to see statistically and practically siginificant increases in experiment group.
+- **Evaluation Metric**: Retention will be a good evaluation metric because this value tells us the ratio of the number of users who make first payments to the number of users who view full course structure and then click on "start free trial" button.
+We want to see statistically siginificant increases in experiment group.